satabin/swam/site/content/index.md

  - The `text` module is a library that makes it possible to manipulate [text][text-format] representation of WebAssembly modules.
    It is not included in the `core` module as text representation is more of a debug feature, and the runtime does not want to bring that dependency with it.
+ - The `wasi` module contains the library implementing [WASI][wasi] on top of [cats-effect][cats-effect] that can be imported by modules run within Swam.
+ - The `cli` module contains a CLI tool that allows to run the tools offered by Swam from the command line.

-If you want more details, please refer to the examples or [API documentation][api].
+If you want more details, please refer to the [CLI documentation][cli], the examples, or the [API documentation][api].

 ## Installation